Darth Maul: Tales of the Jedi

 In Tales of the Jedi, while he never appears, he is mentioned by Count Dooku and Darth Sidious in the episode "The Sith Lord".

+Maul – Shadow Lord

+Maul will serve as the titular character in the upcoming animated series Maul – Shadow Lord.
+Set during the period following the Clone Wars, the former Sith Lord attempts to rebuild his criminal syndicate on a planet unknown to the Empire, while teaching a new apprentice.

 Comics

 Darth Maul

 In 2017, Marvel released Star Wars: Darth Maul, a 5-issue prequel series centered on Maul before the events of The Phantom Menace.
 The comic details upon Maul's training under Darth Sidious, and how he was manipulated into hating the Jedi for leading the Sith to near-extinction.
 The main plot follows Maul's quest to kill his first Jedi, allying himself with several bounty hunters and facing a crime lord along the way.